gcfntnu/mol8012-2019/README.md

 # Practical bioinformatics

-1. Log into the server by going to [mol8012-2023.gcf.sigma2.no](https://mol8012-2023.gcf.sigma2.no)
+1. Log into the server by going to [mol-8012.gcf.sigma2.no](https://mol-8012.gcf.sigma2.no/)

 Hopefully, you will now see get a webpage notebook and this is the interface to your remote server
 ![alt text](screenshots/login.png)

-2. Go into the *shared-gcf-ns9689k* directory (anything stored under this folder will be present if you log in again at a later time point.
-Then go to the folder with your name.
-E.g for me, there will be a folder named `arnar`.
-If your name is not present, you can create one by right-clicking and choosing `create folder`.
-Name the folder something unique for yourself.

 3. Open a terminal window (from the launcher tab).
 ![alt text](screenshots/terminal.png)

-In the terminal we will change the directory to your specific directory and then clone data and notebooks from our github repository:
+In the terminal we will create a new directory for your personal project and then clone data and notebooks from our github repository.

+>What is `mkdir` in the Linux terminal?
+>
+> The mkdir command (_make directory_) accepts the new name of a directory. `mkdir arnar` will create a new directory with name arnar
 >What is `cd` in the Linux terminal?
 >
 >The cd command (_change directory_) accepts several types of arguments.
 We will go through the most frequently used ones.